jbjoeburns/CI-CD/Jenkins_Project/JenkinsNotes.md

 And you can test if nginx is working by connecting to your public IP.

 ![Alt text](nginxworking.png)

+### Important information if you're running nginx on the master node

+There are some additional configurations you need to do to get nginx running properly.

+Use `sudo nano /etc/sudoers` and change jenkins to superuser by adding `jenkins ALL=(ALL) NOPASSWD: ALL` to bottom of the file.

+Additionally, change the default port to 81, as Java uses 80.
+Recommended to add this to the script at the end of the Jenkins job to do this:
+`sudo sed -i "s/80/81/g" /etc/nginx/sites-available/default`

+Finally, you need to remove this file: `/var/www/html/index.html`.
+This can either be done manually, or by adding `sudo rm /var/www/html/index.html` to your build script.
+This is the splash page for Apache2 Ubuntu running Java and will override your nginx page if not removed.

 ### We can then further automate this process, so that this new job becomes part of our previous pipeline.